 In many languages — particularly smaller ones — you just use the English “cheese”, maybe with a bit of modification to the pronunciation.

-What about Arabic, Italian, Hebrew, or other languages not on this list?
-Well, in most of those languages, you just say “cheese!” or something similar
+(Side note: What about Italian, Hebrew, or other languages not on this list?
+Well, in most of those languages, you just say “cheese!”, pronounced as if speaking the local language.)

 “Say Cheese!” in Chinese (Mandarin): “Say Eggplant!”